MTSU Mental Health First Aid

 Mental Health First Aid Certification Trainings

-If you are NOT a student, staff or faculty member of MTSU, click HERE to find courses available to the public.
+If you are not a student, staff or faculty member of MTSU, an off-campus class is being offered on October 10-11 at the Technology Engagement Center.
+Click HERE, and follow the prompts, for more information about that class or to find courses available to the public.

-Each session runs for 8 hours over 2 days (4 hours each day), both days are required for certification.
-Here are the upcoming training sessions for July 2019:
+Each session runs for 8 hours over either 1 day (eight hours) or 2 days (4 hours each day).
+If you register for a two-day class, both days are required for certification.
+Here are the upcoming training sessions for September and October 2019:

 Days of week

 For more information contact Linda Williams, MHFA Program Coordinator, at LindaD.Williams@MTSU.edu or 615-494-8685.